 Even if bullied students stay in school, their grades may pay the price.
 A study reported in the Journal of Early Adolescence linked bullying with low achievement in school, accounting for grades dropping by as much as a letter grade and a half.
 Another study presented at the Annual Convention of the American Psychological Association suggested that the prevalence of bullying doesn’t just affect individuals; it impacts schoolwide performance on standardized achievement tests, lowering overall scores by 3-6 percent.
 If scores drop too low, or if too few students pass, schools may lose their state accreditation as another indirect cost of bullying.

-Bullying might be one of the reasons why many students are falling so far behind before they even enroll in ECOT.
-Yet, ECOT still bears the brunt of the resulting on-time graduation statistics.
+Bullying might be one of the reasons why many students fell so far behind before they even enrolled in ECOT.
+Yet, ECOT was still the recipient of attacks from the resulting on-time graduation statistics.

 Cost to health care: